 Cruise internet packages and WiFi onboard

-The easiest way to keep in touch with family and friends back home is by buying a cruise internet package.
+Buying a cruise internet package is the easiest way to keep in touch with family and friends back home.
 That way, you can connect to the ship’s WiFi service.

 When you connect to the WiFi onboard the ship, you no longer have to worry about which ISP is used.